-- Enter Field State (state where the contest field is located, not the state of residence) - Field Irrigation Yes/No - Tillage Practice - Tillage Type - o Shallow or Deep Tillage and Number of trips for Conventional practice - Estimated percent of crop residue on the field surface after planting for all other class entries - Entry Class will then be assigned and listed based on tillage and irrigation practice chosen - Hybrid Brand and Number - Name of Sales Rep - Sales Rep I.D. - Pioneer Rep ID mandatory for all Pioneer entries - MTSA # mandatory for DEKALB entries - Rep ID # not required for all other hybrid entries - Date Planted - Planting Rate (seeds per acre, rate between 5000 and 100000) - Row Spacing (inches) - Number of rows on planter (4, 6, 8, 12, etc.) - Planter Make - Planter Model - Previous Year's Crop - Chemical Seed Treatments - Was a soil test taken on contest field.
-If yes, what year? - Sustainability programs: - o Are cover crops used on any part of your operation Yes/No - o Are you actively reducing tillage practices Yes/No - o Do you have an active integrated pest management plan Yes/No - Are you an integrated crop and livestock operation utilizing manure or purchasing Yes/No - List Herbicides, Insecticides and Fungicides how much, how applied & when applied - List at least one Supervisor on the entry.
-Current, approved Supervisors can be located using the search engine within each on-line Entry.
-Harvest Supervisor may be other than that listed on the Entry. - Choose the "I Agree" button for electronic signature. - Select "Submit" button and retain a copy of your confirmation.
+- Choose the correct state where the contest field is located (not the state of residence) - Select irrigated or non-irrigated.
+Irrigated fields that do not utilize artificial irrigation in a growing season due to rainfall must still be classified as irrigated. - Select tillage type: Conventional, No-Till, or Strip-Till which includes Ridge-Till, Minimum-Till, and Mulch-Tillage - The online entry program will automatically assign the entry class based on tillage, irrigation and plot location. - Estimated percent of crop residue on the field surface after planting for class entries other than conventional. - Hybrid Brand and Number - Name of Sales Rep - Sales Rep I.D. # for Pioneer entries and MTSA # for DEKALB entries - Date planted - Planting rate (seeds per acre) - Row spacing (inches) - Number of rows on planter (4, 6, 8, 12, etc.) - Planter make & model - Previous year's crop - Is your farm participating in a sustainability program - Are cover crops used on any part of your operation Yes/No - o Are you actively reducing tillage practices Yes/No - o Do you have an active integrated pest management plan Yes/No - o Are you an integrated crop and livestock operation utilizing manure Yes/No - Chemical seed treatment - Was a soil test taken on contest field.
+If yes, what year - List Herbicides, Insecticides and Fungicides how much, how applied & when applied - List at least one Supervisor on the entry.
+Current, approved Supervisors can be located using the